parcelconnect/littlewoods-testing/README.md

 - mover
 - sftp

+## Deployments

+`devel` is the default branch.
+To release to production a fast forward merge can be performed:

+    $ git checkout devel
+    $ git pull
+    $ git checkout master
+    $ git pull
+    $ git merge --ff-only devel
+    $ git push

+### Tests to be done when deploying

+Especially for more in-depth changes (upgrading Heroku stack, libraries versions, major logic changes etc.), before deploying to `production`, tests should be done both locally and on `staging` environment.

+- check if pages are accessible (`/IDV`, `/admin`, `/track`, `/gift-wrapping`)

+- for `/track` check output for submitted label number (example can be obtained from db, you can also check Fastway documentation for Littlewoods IDV in `Tracking` document)

+- for `/IDV` check form is submitting properly (you can use some example data such as `test@test.com` and LWI Account Number as `12345678`, remember that maximum file size is 4MB)

+After successfully performing tests, you are ready to deploy to `production` as described above.
+After deployment run same tests for `production` to be sure it works properly and monitor the logs for 30min to ensure we don't need to roll back the changes.

 ## Configuring AWS S3 bucket

 The S3 bucket identified by the `S3_BUCKET` env var needs to have CORS enabled.